The anterior cruciate ligament (ACL) is a ligament in the center of your knee that becomes damaged when twisted too far, such as in a skiing injury.

-The ACL shown above is healthy and firmly attached to the femur and tibia.
+The ACL shown at the right is healthy and firmly attached to the femur and tibia.

-To the right is a badly torn ACL which will need to be reconstructed.
+To the right is a badly torn ACL, which would need to be reconstructed.

 Reconstruction of the ACL begins with a small incision in your leg where small tunnels are drilled in the bone (left).

-Next your new ACL is brought through these tunnels, and then secured.
+Next, your new ACL is brought through these tunnels and secured.
 As healing occurs, the bone tunnels fill in to secure the tendon.

 There are three methods of creating a replacement ACL.
-The first, shown right, uses the patellar tendon, which connects the patella to the tibia.
+The first, shown at the right, uses the patellar tendon, which connects the patella to the tibia.

 The middle third of the tendon and a small portion of bone on either end is harvested and used as the new ACL.
 This is called a patellar tendon autograft, because your own tissue is used.

 Another autograft method uses the semitendinosus-gracilis (hamstring) tendons, which connect muscles in the back of the thigh to the lower leg.
-Two small portions of these tendons are harvested and removed through a small incision in your leg, then they are looped to form a strong new ACL:
+Two small portions of these tendons are harvested and removed through a small incision in your leg and are looped to form a strong new ACL.

-The third method of creating a replacement ACL uses an allograft, meaning the tendon comes from a source other than your own body, such as a donated achilles tendon.
+The third method of creating a replacement ACL uses an allograft.
+This is different than an autograft because the tendon comes from a source other than your own body, such as a donated Achilles tendon.